reiver/interledger-fellowship/README.md

 **Fediverse-native payments** can help people exchange value as seamlessly as they exchange ideas — enabling more direct, accessible, inclusive, and resilient economic relationships that support a more equitable and open digital commons, while advancing **economic inclusion** and delivering broader **societal benefit**.

+**Fediverse-native payments** also empowers people to earn a living and support their families *outside* the control of a small number of powerful corporations and their centralized platforms — thus protecting livelihoods by reducing the risks brought on by dependence on these gatekeepers, and their arbitrary account suspensions or shifting platform policies.

 This vision is being realized through a project called **AssetFlow**, which aims to bring **Fediverse-native payments** into practice.

 **AssetFlow** will leverage **Interledger** technologies to enable open, interoperable value exchange across networks, aligning financial interaction with the same principles of openness and decentralization that underpin the Fediverse.